Dr Adam Horsley

 Lecturer in French

-I first came to the Department of Languages, Cultures and Visual Studies in 2017 as a British Academy Postdoctoral Research Fellow.
+I came to Exeter in 2017 as a British Academy Postdoctoral Research Fellow in French.
 I specialise in seventeenth-century French literature and history, with a particular interest in ‘libertine’ literature, the intersections between literature and the law, as well as the use of manuscript and archival sources.

-I have varied and vigorous research interests in early modern French studies: I have published on criminal trials for blasphemy using new archival discoveries of court records; secret illegal lessons on anti-Catholic teaching; aliens and dogmen on the Moon, secret pornographic poems passed between friends, the dating of a play’s period of composition, the relationship between a poet and his printers; through to a critical edition of an English play, and women’s gossip when visiting new-born mothers and their babies.
+I have varied and vigorous research interests in early modern French studies.
+My publications cover subjects including criminal trials for blasphemy using new archival discoveries, clandestine lessons in illegal philosophy, aliens and dogmen on the Moon, pornographic poems passed between friends, a critical edition of an English translation of a French play, and women’s gossip in a lying-in chamber.
 I serve on the Executive Committee of the Society for Early Modern French Studies (SEMFS) as Media officer (see http://www.semfs.org.uk/); and am also an affiliated scholar of the Danish National Research Foundation Centre for Privacy Studies (PRIVACY, University of Copenhagen).

-2022: The Literary Encyclopedia Book Prize for literatures in languages other than English, (for my book Libertines and the Law (OUP: 2021)).
+2022: The Literary Encyclopedia Book Prize for literatures in languages other than English

 2021: The Sixteenth Century Society Literature Prize, for my work on notions of public and private spheres in manuscript poetry through the lens of François Maynard's corpus.